- Common Application.

 - Personal essay.

-- SAT/ACT scores (our CEEB code is 3759).
-For all 2021 and 2022 applicants, the submission of SAT or ACT scores is optional at Salve Regina.
-This also applies to students applying to nursing or education and home-schooled students (we realize there are currently unique challenges for testing).
+- SAT/ACT scores are optional for all applicants (our SAT CEEB code is 3759; the ACT code is 3816).
 Students who do not submit scores will not be disadvantaged in the admissions process.
-If English is not your first language, the results from a TOEFL, IELTS or Duolingo English proficiency test is still required.
+If English is not your first language, the results from a TOEFL, IELTS or Duolingo English proficiency test are required.

 - Portfolio (submitted through your student status page for students pursing a major in studio art).

-- Home-schooled applicants must submit a copy of all course descriptions and a portfolio of work.
+- Home-schooled applicants must submit a transcript and school profile when following a prescribed curriculum.
+In cases where that is not available, applicants may submit a copy of all course descriptions and a portfolio of work.

 - Nov.
 1* - Early action I deadline for September admission (non-binding).